horiid/blog/_posts/2021-05-25-reviving-the-old-laptops.md

 ---
 ## Coreboot Requirements
 All you have to do is flash the BIOS chip(ROM) on the motherboard with Raspberry Pi.
-Yes, to do that, you need some tools and anatomies of laptop.
+Yes, to do that, you need some tools and anatomize your laptop.

 ### Laptop Computer
 I recommend ThinkPad series since you can find a few documents associated with reviving them with Coreboot on the internet.